JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/operations/build-and-deploy.md

 # Build and Deploy

-**Complete guide for building and deploying the RotoClear Camera Server.**
+**Complete guide for building and deploying the C Pro Camera Server.**

 ## Build System Overview